Hakeem Dawodu

-Hakeem Tyrone Dawodu (born July 2, 1991) is a Canadian mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship.
-He also competed for the World Series of Fighting.
+Hakeem Tyrone Dawodu (born July 2, 1991) is a Canadian mixed martial artist.
+He currently competes in the Featherweight division of Unified MMA, where he is the current UMMA Featherweight Champion.
+He also formerly competed in the Ultimate Fighting Championship and the World Series of Fighting.

 Early life

 Dawodu was born in Calgary to a mother from Nigeria and a father from Jamaica.
 When he was six years old, his father was deported, forcing his mother to raise him on her own.
 He had a troubled childhood; he was first placed in a juvenile detention center at the age of 14.
 Two years later, his counselor placed him in Muay Thai training as a means of controlling his anger.

 Mixed martial arts career

 His background is in Muay Thai, where he went 42–5 (15 KOs) as an amateur and 9–0 (7 KOs) as a pro.

 World Series of Fighting

 On February 21, 2014, Dawodu made his professional debut at WSOF Canada 1 against Behrang Yousefi.
 He won the fight via knockout in the first round.

 On June 7, 2014, Dawodu faced Jake Macdonald at WSOF Canada 2.
 He won the fight via knockout in the second round.

 On October 11, 2014, Dawodu faced Mike Malott at WSOF 14.
 He won via technical knockout due to punches and elbows in the first round.

 On February 11, 2015, Dawodu faced Tristan Johnson at WSOF 18.
 He won via technical knockout in the third round.

 On June 5, 2015, Dawodu faced Chuka Willis at WSOF 21.
 He won via technical knockout due to knees and punches in the second round.

 On December 18, 2015, Dawodu faced Marat Magomedov at WSOF 26.
 The fight ended in a majority draw.

 On July 30, 2016, Dawodu faced Marat Magomedov at WSOF 32 in a rematch.
 He won the fight via technical knockout in the second round.

 Replacing Alexandre de Almeida, Dawodu faced UFC vet Steven Siler at WSOF 35 March 18, 2017.
 He won the fight via unanimous decision, this marked the first time he gained victory by decision.